Gustavo Barroso: Later years and antisemitism

 Barroso made his name as a journalist and was for a time involved with the socialist Clube Maximo Gorki.
-However his politics became more conservative after he secured his law degree in Rio de Janeiro in 1910.
+However, his politics became more conservative after he secured his law degree in Rio de Janeiro in 1910.

-He soon became an important figure in Ceará state, serving variously as Secretary of the Interior and Justice, and being elected a Representative in the National Congress.
+He soon became an important figure in the Ceará state, serving variously as Secretary of the Interior and Justice, and being elected a Representative in the National Congress.
 He even formed part of the Brazilian delegation to the Paris Peace Conference of 1919.
 He would later rise to hold such positions as president of the Academia Brasileira de Letras (Brazilian Academy of Letters) and secretary-general of the International Committee of Legal Advisers.

 In 1933, Barroso joined the Brazilian Integralist Action, which had fascist characteristics.
 He soon became the head of the extreme anti-Jewish faction within the Brazilian Integralist Action.
 Noted for his hard-line antisemitism, he took charge of the Brazilian Integralist Action Militia from 1934 to 1936 before being appointed to the party's Supreme Council.
-An extensive writer, his polemical works at this time included many anti-semitic books and newspaper articles in Fon-Fon and Século XX magazines.
+An extensive writer, his polemical works at this time included many antisemitic books and newspaper articles in Fon-Fon and Século XX magazines.